 So, what happened?
 At the point of trauma, the injured tissue sent signals to your body that help was needed.
-Your body quickly mobilized growth factors to travel to the injured site and start the process of healing and restoring the body.
+Your body quickly mobilized its natural healing substances to travel to the injured site and start the process of healing and restoring the body.

 But what if we could take those four weeks and compress them into a few days, or even a few hours?
-What if we could energize and stimulate our own resident stem cells using millions—or in the case of exosomes, billions—of helpers to essentially create a younger, stronger, healthier and more restored version of ourselves?
-With regenerative medicine technology and transplanted human tissue products, we can.
+What if we could energize and stimulate millions or billions of our bodies own “helpers” to essentially create a younger, stronger, healthier and more restored version of ourselves?
+With regenerative medicine technology and human tissue allografts, we can.

-Stem cells can come from our own (autologous) bone marrow and fat, or someone else’s (allogenic) umbilical cord by-products, called Warton’s Jelly.
+Human tissue allografts can come from our own (autologous) bone marrow and fat, or someone else’s placental tissue matrix, called Warton’s Jelly.

-At Age Management Center we use a variety of human tissue products in our regenerative medicine program.
-These range from one’s own PRP to traditional stem cells to, in some cases, exosomes.
-Exosomes are tiny “extracellular vesicles” that do not contain DNA; they are so small that they can pass through micro filters that block bacteria, viruses and foreign proteins.
-Exosomes are, in fact, the paracrine messengers that pass from cell to cell and signal to our stem cells to begin the restoration, healing and anti-aging processes.
+At Age Management Center we use a variety of tissue allografts in our regenerative medicine program.
+These allografts can come either placental tissue matrix or extracellular products that do not contain DNA and are so small that they can pass through micro filters that block bacteria, viruses and foreign proteins, signaling our bodies own healing substances to begin the restoration, healing and anti-aging processes.

-Depending on the patient and his or her specific condition(s), Dr. Bedecs and our medical team may select a single form of human tissue products or a combination of donor cellular products.
+Depending on the patient and his or her specific condition(s), Dr. Bedecs and our medical team may select a single form of tissue allograft or a combination of human tissue products.
 A patient’s individualized treatment plan is determined as part of the patient screening.

-If you’re interested in learning more about human tissue products, including stem cells and exosomes, contact us today to schedule your free screening.
+If you’re interested in learning more about regenerative medicine, contact us today to schedule your free screening.
 Let our team of regenerative medicine experts help you live as well as you can for as long as you can!